MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/link-pad-flow-portal.md

 ---
-title: Link a Power Automate Desktop flow with a flow | Microsoft Docs
+title: Trigger a Power Automate Desktop flow from another flow | Microsoft Docs
 description: Link a Power Automate Desktop flow with a flow in the Power Automate portal
 author: olegmelnykov
 ms.service: flow